Deformations of the connected sum of Gorenstein algebras: Preliminaries

 where $\psi$ and $\psi\circ \tilde f$ are flat morphisms.
 0.2 cm The natural associated triple for that problem is denoted by $T^i_{X\to Y}$, for $i=0,1,2$.
 For a reference see \cite[Theorem C.3.6.]{alper-notes}.
 0.2 cm \item \cite[Subsection 3.4.2]{sernesi_Deformations_of_algebraic_schemes} Deformations of a morphism with target fixed.
 0.2 cm $\Def(X/ Y)(A)$ is the set of isomorphism classes of Cartesian diagrams as in Diagram~\eqref{mor-diag} but $\Y=Y\times \Spec(A)$.
 0.2 cm The natural associated triple for that problem is for $i=0,1,2$.
 0.2 cm \item Deformations of a morphism with source fixed.
 0.2 cm $\Def(X\backslash Y)(A)$ is the set of isomorphism classes of Cartesian diagrams as in Diagram~\eqref{mor-diag} but $\X=X\times \Spec(A)$.
 The natural associated triple for that problem is denoted ${T^i_{X\backslash Y}}.$ In case of the map $f$ being a closed embedding, we get for $i=0,1,2$, where $I$ is the kernel of the induced map $\O_Y\to f_*\O_X$.
 0.2 cm \item \cite[Subsection 3.4.1]{sernesi_Deformations_of_algebraic_schemes} Deformations of a morphism with target and source fixed.
 0.2 cm $\Def(X\backslash X \to Y/ Y)(A)$ is a set of isomorphism classes of Cartesian diagrams as in Diagram \eqref{mor-diag} but $\X=X\times \Spec(A)$ and $\Y=Y\times \Spec(A)$.
 The natural associated triple for that problem is

-where for $i=1,2$. \end{itemize} \end{defi} \begin{remark} If $X\to Y$ is a closed embedding then, the functor of deformations of $X\to Y$ with the fixed target is also known as the local Hilbert functor. \end{remark} There are several maps between the deformation functors of maps, as presented in the following diagram
+where for $i=1,2$. \end{itemize} \end{defi} \begin{defi} If $X\to Y$ is a closed embedding then, the functor of deformations of $X\to Y$ with the fixed target is also known as the local Hilbert functor. \end{defi} There are several maps between the deformation functors of maps, as presented in the following diagram

 Those maps induce several long exact sequences that are interdependent.
 This was first observed by Illusie in \cite{Illusie} and elegantly put into a commutative diagram (later called a Braid) by Buchweitz in \cite[2.4.3.2 page 69]{Buch}, for further reference, see \cite[Appendix C.5]{Greuel-book}.